eclipse-cbi/best-practices/github-actions/upload-to-downloads.eclipse.org.md

 ## Best practices

+* Projects are expected to manage their disk consumption and should move older releases to archive.eclipse.org when they are no longer needed (this is possible via the web interface on download.eclipse.org if you are logged in)
-* Regularily clean up your download directory
+* Regularily clean up your download directory (e.g. remove outdated staging or snapshot releases)

 ## TODO